 The four-semester sequence of Japanese courses 10A through 40B, or its equivalent, fulfills the language requirement for the East Asian Studies major and minor.

-The course offerings for the 2014-15 academic year are listed below.
+The course offerings for Fall 2015 are listed below.
 You can view all courses of instruction in the University Bulletin.

 JAPN 10A: Beginning Japanese